Azure-Samples/miyagi/README.md

 # Project Miyagi - Envisioning sample for [Copilot stack](https://learn.microsoft.com/en-us/semantic-kernel/overview/#semantic-kernel-is-at-the-center-of-the-copilot-stack)

->  “start with the customer experience and work backwards for the technology” - Steve Jobs
+>  “Start with the customer experience and work backwards for the technology” - Steve Jobs
 >
->  Systems with AI will replace systems without AI
+>  "Change is the only constant" - Heraclitus

 <p align="center"><img src="assets/images/1.png" width=20% height=20% /></p>